ibm-cloud-docs/databases-for-enterprisedb/deprecation.md

 # Deprecation of {{site.data.keyword.databases-for-enterprisedb}}
 {: #deprecation}

-{{site.data.keyword.cloud}} is announcing the full deprecation of {{site.data.keyword.databases-for-enterprisedb_full}} on 30 September 2025.
+{{site.data.keyword.cloud}} is announcing the full deprecation of {{site.data.keyword.databases-for-enterprisedb_full}} on 15 October 2025.
 After this date, any deployments of {{site.data.keyword.databases-for-enterprisedb}} that are still running will be permanently disabled and deprovisioned.

 The following describes the details of the deprecation, possible migration targets for your applications, and additional information.
 {: shortdesc}